Klavis-AI/klavis/mcp_servers/dropbox/README.md

 - **Get Temporary Link**: Generate temporary download links
 - **Get Preview**: Get file previews for supported formats

+## Prerequisites

+### Dropbox App Permissions

+Before using this MCP server, you need to create a Dropbox app at [https://www.dropbox.com/developers/apps](https://www.dropbox.com/developers/apps) with the following permissions:

+#### Account Info
+- **account_info.read** - View basic information about your Dropbox account such as your username, email, and country

+#### Files and Folders
+- **files.metadata.write** - View and edit information about your Dropbox files and folders
+- **files.metadata.read** - View information about your Dropbox files and folders
+- **files.content.write** - Edit content of your Dropbox files and folders
+- **files.content.read** - View content of your Dropbox files and folders

+#### Collaboration
+- **sharing.write** - View and manage your Dropbox sharing settings and collaborators
+- **sharing.read** - View your Dropbox sharing settings and collaborators
+- **file_requests.write** - View and manage your Dropbox file requests
+- **file_requests.read** - View your Dropbox file requests
+- **contacts.write** - View and manage your manually added Dropbox contacts
+- **contacts.read** - View your manually added Dropbox contacts

+> **Note**: These permissions are required for the server to provide full functionality.
+Some features may not work if certain permissions are not granted.

 ## Quick Start

 ### 1. Setup Environment Variables